-The Company cannot reliably measure the value of Volunteer services received by it given the nature of its business, sparsity of volunteering received apart from inability to obtain comparative market estimates.
-Therefore, the Company has not recognized the value of volunteering services in its financial statements in accordance with the exemption provided by AASB 1058.
+The Company has represented to us that it cannot reliably measure the value of Volunteer services received by it given the nature of its business, sparsity of volunteering received apart from inability to obtain comparative market estimates.
+Therefore, the company has not recognized the value of volunteering services in its financial statements in accordance with the exemption provided by the AASB 1058.

-Under AASB 1058, if the volunteer services includes a donation element the same is treated as a 'donation' transactions and the value of the same is required to be recognised in the financial statements.
-A donation component and thereby a donation transaction exists if:
+Under AASB 1058, if the volunteer services include a donation element, the same is treated as 'donation' transactions and the value of the same is required to be recognised in the financial statements.
+A donation component, and thereby a donation transaction, exists if:

-- The consideration to acquire an asset is significantly less than its fair value; and - The intent is to primarily to enable the NFP entity to further its objectives.
+- The consideration to acquire an asset is significantly less than its fair value; and - The intent is to primarily to enable the NFP entity to further its objectives